 Table source: pnsn.org

 Major and Latest Earthquake Occurrences – Earthquake Prone Areas

 A city is most likely to be prone to earthquakes if it is located at the meeting of two tectonic plates, that is, on a seismically active region.

 One of the most devastating earthquakes in recorded history was the 1556 Shaanxi earthquake, which occurred on 23 January 1556 in Shaanxi province, China.
 More than 830,000 people died.
 Most houses in the area were yaodongs—dwellings carved out of loess hillsides—and many victims were killed when these structures collapsed.

 The 1976 Tangshan earthquake, which killed between 240,000 to 655,000 people, was the deadliest of the 20th century.

-The 1960 Chilean Earthquake is the largest earthquake that has been measured on a seismograph, reaching 9.5 magnitude on 22 May 1960.
-Its epicenter was near Cañete, Chile.
-The energy released was approximately twice that of the next most powerful earthquake, the Good Friday Earthquake (March 27, 1964) which was centered in Prince William Sound, Alaska.
+The 1960 Chilean Earthquake is the largest earthquake that has been measured on a seismograph, reaching 9.5 magnitudes on 22 May 1960.
+Its epicentre was near Cañete, Chile.
+The energy released was approximately twice that of the next most powerful earthquake, the Good Friday Earthquake (March 27, 1964) which was centred in Prince William Sound, Alaska.